smach/R4JournalismBook/docs/Updates.md

 Also after the book was published, the BBC's Visual and Data Journalism team posted an explainer on how they use ggplot2 to create charts for publication -- plus a "cookbook for R graphics" with code on "How to create BBC style graphics".
 Blog post: [https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535](https://medium.com/bbc-visual-and-data-journalism/how-the-bbc-visual-and-data-journalism-team-works-with-graphics-in-r-ed0b35693535).
 Cookbook for BBC-style graphics using R: [https://bbc.github.io/rcookbook/](https://bbc.github.io/rcookbook/).

+## Chapter 11: Maps in R

+### Additional resources

+*Making thematic maps with R*.
+Step-by-step guide to making choropleth maps in R with the sf, tmap, leaflet, and gpplot packages, from a February 2019 workshop by researcher Maarten Hermans. [https://workshop.mhermans.net/thematic-maps-r/](https://workshop.mhermans.net/thematic-maps-r/)

 ## Chapter 12

 ### Additional resources